Bridge: Towers

-Towers are an important component of the superstructure of cable-stayed bridges and suspension bridges.
-(Note: The term pylon is interchangeable with the word tower in the context of bridges.)
-Towers are made of either concrete or steel.
-Steel towers are much lighter than concrete towers (of the same height).
-Concrete is generally suitable only for towers up to about 250 meters tall, whereas steel towers can be much taller.
+Towers, made of either concrete or steel, are an important component of the superstructure of cable-stayed bridges and suspension bridges.
+(Note: In the context of bridges, the term pylon is interchangeable with the word tower.)
+Concrete is generally suitable for towers up to about 250 meters tall, whereas steel towers can be taller.
 (Note: Most towers are rigidly attached to the footings below them, but some relatively short towers have bearings at their base which permit pivoting.)

-Towers support the bridge cables, which – in turn – hold the weight of the bridge deck and the vehicular traffic.
+Towers support the bridge cables, which hold the weight of the deck and the traffic.
 Most of the load imposed on a tower is applied vertically downward on the tower, rather than sideways.
 Towers experience a compression stress, in contrast to cables, which experience a tension stress.
 There are two mechanisms used to attach a cable to a tower: saddles or anchors.
 Saddles are curved structures which allow a cable to pass through (or over the top of) a tower.
 An anchor holds the end of a cable.
 Saddles are often used in suspension bridges, and anchors are often used in cable-stayed bridges.

 Cables

-This cross-section of a cable shows 37 strands, where each strand consists of multiple small wires..

-This wheel is spinning a pair of wires across the Verrazano-Narrows Bridge to build a cable.